migueravila/SimpleFox/README.md

 If anyone has the doubt, in almost all of the screenshots you can see a Startpage made for it.
 It's called [Bento 🍱](https://github.com/MiguelRAvila/Bento) and It's another project I made.
 It fits with the Firefox theme because It's done with the same principles: Minimalist, Simple and Elegant.

 ![bento](https://github.com/migueravila/Bento/blob/master/assets/img/subheader.png)

-In the repo I have all the steps for you to use it!